Drumstick Curry with coconut milk is an eccentric vegan recipe. The recipe hails from Southern India, aka God’s Own Country.

 If you google the word drumstick, you will get a stick for beating a drum.🤣🤣🤣 Now that’s certainly funny.
 Not only this but it’s funny in different languages also.

 Okay, back to the topic, drumsticks are called मोरिंगा or सहजन कि फल्ली in Hindi.
-On the other hand, it is સરગવો or સરગવાની શિંગ in Gujarati.
-Let me help you know what it is called in South Indian languages.
+But, on the other hand, it is સરગવો or સરગવાની શિંગ in Gujarati.
+So let me help you know what it is called in South Indian languages.

 Drumstick in South India?

 It’s interesting to know what people on the other side name a vegetable.
 I like exploring Indian languages.
 For instance, I have compiled a list below.
 Take a look:

 - Malayalam : Muringakkaya (മുരിങ്ങക്കായ) / Muringakka (മുരിങ്ങക്ക)

 - Telugu : Munnakaya (మున్నాకాయ) / Mulaku Kada (మునగకాయలు) / Mulaku Kada (మూలకు కదా) / Munaga (మునగ)

 So, now you and I both know different names of drumsticks.
 It’s time to move on with the drumstick curry with coconut milk recipe.
 Let’s hit the item list first.

 The item list is short.
 Given this point, all ingredients are available in the kitchen.
 Therefore, we need not worry about it.